pumken/chemcreator/README.md

 In display mode, a clean picture is shown of your molecule as well as some basic statistics including atom count, atomic weight, index of hydrogen deficiency (IHD), and the length of the name in characters.

+You can re-enter insert mode with the F8 key.

 ![](res/screenshot-normal.png)

 ### Macros